Ovarian cancer

 Ovarian cancer refers to a malignancy arising from ovarian tissue.

-Ovarian cancer is the second most common gynaecological cancer following endometrial cancer, with a lifetime risk in women estimated at 1 in 52.
+Ovarian cancer is the second most common gynaecological cancer following endometrial cancer.
 It is relatively rare before the age of thirty with incidence increasing with age (highest in those aged 75-79).
 The majority of ovarian cancers (around 90-95%) arise from epithelial cells, so-called epithelial ovarian carcinomas, with the remaining being classified as non-epithelial ovarian carcinomas.

 It can be asymptomatic, particularly in early disease, and when features do develop they may be non-specific.
 As such it is often diagnosed at an advanced stage (60% diagnosed at stage III/IV).
 Treatment depends on the stage, underlying subtype and patient status but often involves surgical resection and chemotherapy.